J-81/GeneLab_Data_Processing-1/scRNAseq/Pipeline_GL-DPPD-7111_Versions/GL-DPPD-7111.md

   --phred33 \
   --illumina \ # if adapters are not illumina, replace with adapters used --output_dir /path/to/TrimGalore/output/directory \
-  --paired \ # only for PE studies, remove this paramater if raw data are SE sample1_R1_raw.fastq.gz sample1_R2_raw.fastq.gz sample2_R1_raw.fastq.gz sample2_R2_raw.fastq.gz
+  --paired \ # only for studies with CB and UMI in a separate read from the cDNA read, remove this paramater if CB, UMI, and cDNA are all in the same read sample1_R1_raw.fastq.gz sample1_R2_raw.fastq.gz sample2_R1_raw.fastq.gz sample2_R2_raw.fastq.gz
-# if SE, replace the last line with only the forward reads (R1) of each sample
+# if CB, UMI, and cDNA are all in the same read, replace the last line with only the reads containg the CB, UMI, and cDNA sequence

 ```